>>

 Approaches

 From South.
-After leaving New Castle, Buford road diverts from the road to Harvey Gap, by climbing towards the eastern edge of Grass Valley.
+After leaving New Castle, Buford Road diverts from the road to Harvey Gap, by taking a right turn and climbing towards the eastern edge of Grass Valley.
 The road leaves Grass Valley by following a densely forested side valley.
 Views of the Grand Hogback remain obscured behind a low ridge.
 After a persistent steep climb to the edge of the plateau, a vista on Roan Plateau opens to the west.
-This is the best view along the route, unless time is taken to explore other side routes.
+I think this is the best view along the route, unless you take the time to explore long side routes.
 But the work out is far from over at this point.
-The plateau rolls, trending upwards.
+The plateau rolls along, but trends upwards.
 The highest point offers no grabbing views on the first take.
-During a second view in late fall, Clark Ridge in the distance may hint at its surprising altitude, by forming a ruler straight hairline of snow on the horizon to the east.
+But during a ride in late fall, Clark Ridge in the Flat Top Mountains (Plateaus) in the distance hints at its surpsingly high elevation.
+It appears in the form of a ruler straight hairline of snow on the horizon to the east.

-From South.
-The town of Buford is a small store, selling hunting supplies, and lately supplies for regular tourists, things like gasoline, soda and potato chips.
-This side of the White River Plateau is far removed from the I70 thoroughfare traffic on the other side.
-Passing drivers tend to be clad in orange, at least during fall.
+From South. (also described upwards) The town of Buford is a small store, selling hunting supplies, and lately supplies for other tourists, things like gasoline, soda and potato chips.
+This side is much more remote country, and very far from thoroughfare traffic, like on I70 on the other side.
+In the fall, passing drivers tend to be clad in orange, so that nobody gets shot without a chance to shoot back.
 This is hunting central.
 The wildly curving road gives a few glimpses of the maze of plateau cliffs in northern Colorado, framed by trees along the road, as it steadily climbs to the summit.

-Three Day Tour (dirt roads and pavement): A three day tour that includes the Buford New Castle road, utilizing national forest land for overnight camping is as follows: day 1: New Castle > New Castle Buford road summit(u) > east of Buford; 59 miles. day 2: east of Buford > Ripple Creek Pass > Dunkley Pass > south of Toponas, 69 miles. day 3: south of Toponas > Colorado River Road summit(u) > New Castle, 73 miles.
-All mileages measured with a mechanical onboard odometer (m1:95.0813-15).
+Notes: On this three day tour I camped exclusively on NF and BLM lands.
+The other days were; day 2: east of Buford > Ripple Creek Pass > Dunkley Pass > south of Toponas, 69 miles. day 3: south of Toponas > Colorado River Road > summits on Co134 > New Castle, 73 miles.
+All mileages measured with a mechanical onboard odometer (m1:95.08.13-15).

-Two Day Tour ( dirt roads and pavement ): Here is also two day loop between New Castle and Meeker: day 1: Meeker > Dick's Pass > Rifle > New Castle, 76 miles with 4160ft of climbing in 5.4 hours.
-This includes about 15 extra miles of extra riding in 1.5 hours and ~500ft of elevation gain. day 2: New Castle > this summit > Meeker, 69 miles with 5600ft of climbing (m3:05.10.15,16)
+Notes: On the 1st day the route was: Meeker > Dick's Pass > Rifle > New Castle, 76 miles with 4160ft of climbing in 5.4 hours.
+This included about 15 extra miles of extra out and back riding in 1.5 hours and ~500ft of elevation gain.